 Automating data science will automate insights as well

 While most of the tools and platforms built for data scientists in the past couple of years were putting their focus on the algorithmic layer (the selection and tuning of the model), the new category of automated data discovery and feature generation aims to disrupt and automate the more challenging task of finding, combining and utilizing multiple sources of data, automatically generating variables, while tuning the whole pipeline from data to model to insights, in a streamlined way.

 Letting a machine explore thousands of columns, and millions of possible interactions between those columns while taking care of joining the datasets together – means a new era for discovering insights across siloed data sources.

 In a split second, you might discover insights such as:

 Notice that all of the above insights could be derived from BI visualizations.
 They could, but it would just take a lot of time and you’ll probably miss a lot of those insights.
-Automated insights could mean breaking the human barrier of thinking.
+Automated data science could mean breaking the human barrier of thinking.
 Nowadays, when we use our BI tools, we’re basically searching where we already know we will find answers.

 By combining multiple sources and scouring deeper patterns, derived by analyzing thousands of automatically generated features fed into a machine learning model to model interactions, we will see a disruption to the very mature and commoditized BI landscape – marking a new tectonic shift from BI to AI.